 NOAA Announces Appointees to New Space Weather Advisory Group

-LOS ANGELES, CA. NOAA announced today the formation and members of the Space Weather Advisory Group (SWAG) that will advise the government on managing the risks of space weather to the nation’s infrastructure.
+LOS ANGELES, CALIFORNIA.
+NOAA announced today the formation and members of the Space Weather Advisory Group (SWAG) that will advise the government on managing the risks of space weather to the nation’s infrastructure.

 The SWAG was established by Public Law 116-181, the Promoting Research and Observations of Space Weather to Improve the Forecasting of Tomorrow Act of 2020, also known as the PROSWIFT Act.
 By statute, the SWAG will advise the National Science and Technology Council’s Space Weather Operations, Research, and Mitigation (SWORM) Interagency Working Group (IWG) on improving the ability of the United States to prepare for, mitigate, respond to, and recover from space weather storms.
 The SWAG will also advise on enhancing the transition of research to operations and operations to research; and developing and implementing an integrated space weather observation strategy.